Theory of the Lamb shift and Fine Structure in muonic $\mathrm{^4He}$ ions and the muonic $\mathrm{^3He-^4He}$ Isotope Shift: Two-photon exchange

 This value is in agreement with the value reported by Martynenko (\textit{option \OMART}) for a simple Gaussian FF.
 The value in Eq.\,(\ref{eq:Friar:FF}) has a slightly larger uncertainty than the one reported in Eq.\,(\ref{eq:Friar:Martynenko}).
 The advantage of \textit{option \ODATA}, however, is its model-independence due to the experimentally measured FF.
-In contrast to \textit{option \OFRIAR}, the value in Eq.\,(\ref{eq:Friar:FF}) accounts for relativistic recoil corrections and is the recommended option to be used \cite{Carlson:2017:PC}. \\\\ All five options presented above are in agreement, whereas their uncertainties differ a lot.
-Hence, a simple average of all the options as we do with other contributions doesn't seem to be adequate in this case.
+In contrast to \textit{option \OFRIAR}, the value in Eq.\,(\ref{eq:Friar:FF}) accounts for relativistic recoil corrections. \\\\ All five options presented here are in agreement, whereas their uncertainties differ a lot.
 Since the dominating uncertainty arises from the inelastic contributions and \textit{not} from the Friar moment contribution, the different options do not influence the total TPE contribution significantly.
-We decided to use \textit{option \ODATA} for the determination of $r_\alpha$ from the ``muonic'' Lamb shift measurements for two reasons: first, \textit{option \ODATA} is model-independent because it includes measured form factors and second, it includes the relativistic corrections.
+The best value to use might be \textit{option \ODATA} for the reasons discussed above.
 This choice is also recommended by Carlson \cite{Carlson:2017:PC}.
 Note, that in the case of muonic helium-3 ions, less data is available, which is the reason why for \MuThreeHe \cite{Franke:2016:mu3HeTheo}, \textit{option \ODATA} was not considered.
+However, in order to have a consistent treatment for elastic and inelastic contributions one might also consider \textit{option \OBACCA}.
+The consistency is then given because the inelastic calculation discussed in the next section does not include relativistic corrections either.
+There are reasons to expect that the (not calculated) relativistic corrections of both terms cancel each other.
+Since the choice does not significantly influence the total uncertainty of the extracted charge radius, we decide to use \textit{option \ODATA}, acknowledging that the other choice is also valid.